 You should also consider whether or not you’re renting in a risky area.
 If you live in an area at risk for disasters or crime, setting a high amount might not be a good idea.
 This is because you’d have to pay the amount each time you file a claim.
 If you’re at risk of filing many claims, you should probably get a lower deductible.

 Setting a Lower Deductible

 When you set a lower deductible, you’ll likely see higher rates.
 But there are still some reasons to go this route.
-If you’re at a high risk for filing claims, then you should think about setting your deductible at a lower amount.
-You should also think about whether you’d be able to pay a high deductible if you ever had to file a claim.
+If you’re at high risk for filing claims, then you should think about setting your deductible at a lower amount.
+You should also think about whether you’d be able to pay a high one if you ever had to file a claim.
 If your answer is no, then you should go for the lower option.
 Also, renters insurance is so cheap that a lower deductible doesn’t affect your rates very much.

 Riders or endorsements are extra coverage that you can add to your policy.
 They cover expensive items that go over your coverage limits, such as jewelry or art.
 They may also cover disasters that your renters insurance doesn’t cover, like water backup damage or identity theft.

 Endorsements that extend coverage limits for your specific don’t usually include a deductible.
 That means when you file a claim, you’ll only have to pay the deductible for your standard policy’s personal property coverage.
-There shouldn’t be an extra deductible for your added endorsement.
+There shouldn’t be an extra one for your added endorsement.